The Loco-Motion: Reception

 The 1987 "Locomotion" release was a huge hit in Minogue's native Australia, reaching number one on the Kent Music Report singles chart and remaining there for seven weeks.

-The 1988 release of the song in the United Kingdom debuted at number two on the singles chart—the highest entry on the UK singles charts by a female artist.
+The 1988 release of the song in the United Kingdom debuted and peaked at number two on the UK Singles Chart — the highest entry on the UK charts by a female artist.
 It remained in the number two position for four weeks before falling to number three.
 With sales of 440,000 it was the eleventh best selling single of the year.
 The song became Minogue's third top five single in the UK and remains one of her most successful single releases to date.
-Throughout Europe and Asia the song also performed well on the music charts, reaching number one in Belgium, Finland, Ireland, Israel, Japan, and South Africa.